ballena-io/ballena-docs/products/pancake-swap.md

 ## Active Vaults <a id="active-vaults"></a>

-Majority of the yield farming revenue is returned to users who provide capital.
-The remaining yield farming revenue is distributed to users who stake their BIFI in the [reward pool](https://gov.beefy.finance/stake), as well as used to pay the gas of harvests calls.
-A 0.1% fee is applied to all withdrawals.
-This is to prevent bad actors from 'gaming' the system.
+Vaults serve as passive token generatos for users who provide liquidity to them.
+The revenue farmed has 3 destinations:

+-Part of the revenue is returned to users.

+-Pay the gas fees of harvest calls (0.1% fee is applied for each call).

+-The rest is distributed to users who stake $BALLE in the [BALLE Reward Pool].(link)

 ## CAKE SMART <a id="cake-smart"></a>